codicevitae/python-pi/Week_1/Lesson_1/README.md

 * Computer program: **A detailed set of instructions telling a computer exactly what to do.**

 #### Hardware
-* Have you ever used a computer before (raise of hands)?
+* Have you ever looked inside a computer before (raise of hands)?
 * What is a computer?
 What is required for something to be considered a computer?
     - microwave
     - doorbell
     - vending machine
     - lamp
+* How is a computer different from a device such as a clock or flashlight?
+* When was the first **programmable** computer conceived of?

 * Who knows what this is?
 ![Pi](https://upload.wikimedia.org/wikipedia/commons/thumb/9/97/Raspberry_Pi_3_B%2B_%2839906369025%29.png/1200px-Raspberry_Pi_3_B%2B_%2839906369025%29.png)
 * It isn't required to know all the details about a computer to be a computer scientist, but it helps (as knowing a few things about a car helps any driver).